-Summary - Ongoing Work Toward Racial, Ethnic, and Religious Reconciliation within Central District Conference of Mennonite Church USA from the CDC Missional Church Committe's Racial, Ethnic and Religious Reconciliation Task Group
+Summary - Ongoing Work Toward Racial, Ethnic, and Religious Reconciliation within Central District Conference of Mennonite Church USA

 EXECUTIVE SUMMARY

 In 2018, the Missional Church Committee of Central District Conference (CDC) charged a task group to develop provocations for fostering the ongoing work of racial, ethnic and religious reconciliation within the conference.
 This group was appointed and met during 2019, and submitted Provocations and a Resource List in early 2020.